Simply-Static/simply-static/readme.txt

 * Amazon S3
 * Digital Ocean Spaces
 * BunnyCDN (and other CDN providers)
-* SFTP to your own server
+* SFTP to your server

-and on almost any other static hosting provider out there.

 Learn more about that [here](https://patrickposner.dev/docs/simply-static/github)